sunfounder/pico-2w-kit/docs/source/pyproject/py_slide.rst

 **Conclusion**

-Using a slide switch with the Raspberry Pi Pico 2w allows you to add physical input controls to your projects.
+Using a slide switch with the Raspberry Pi Pico 2 W allows you to add physical input controls to your projects.
 By understanding how to read the switch's state and handle potential issues like switch bounce, you can create more interactive and user-friendly applications.